OXID-eSales/oxideshop-user-documentation/releases/releases-71/oxid-eshop-710.rst

 **More information**

-For more information about installation, see the VCMS documentation under `Neuinstallation <https://docs.oxid-esales.com/modules/vcms/de/5.0/installation.html#neuinstallation>`_.
+For more information about installation, see the VCMS documentation under `Neuinstallation (German) <https://docs.oxid-esales.com/modules/vcms/de/5.0/installation.html#neuinstallation>`_.

 .. todo: #tbd: URL anpassen, sobald Übersetzung da

 For more information on changes, see the following changelogs: